More information about staying in our cabins

 IS THERE WIFI IN THE HOUSE?

-Yes, there is free WiFi in all cabin.
+Yep, there's free WiFi in all cabins.

 ARE THERE DISHWASHERS IN THE HOUSES?